sophia-ramsey/azure-ai-projects-file-search/docs/deploy_customization.md

 To override any of those resource names, run `azd env set <key> <value>` before running `azd up`.

 ## Customizing model deployments

+For more information on the Azure OpenAI models and non-Microsoft models that can be used in your deployment, view the [list of models supported by Azure AI Agent Service](https://learn.microsoft.com/azure/ai-services/agents/concepts/model-region-support)

 To customize the model deployments, you can set the following environment variables: